BroadbandForum/yang/OD-360/03-bbf.md

 When creating or editing BBF YANG models, the following use cases apply:

- 1. **Requirements that are captured in a Broadband Forum Technical Report** In this case, the BBF YANG model should meet the requirement set forward in the Technical Report.
+ 1. **Requirements that are captured in a Broadband Forum Technical Report**:
+In this case, the BBF YANG model should meet the requirement set forward in the Technical Report.
-For example, the models contained in TR-383 build on the requirements of TR-101/156/167/301
+For example, the models contained in TR-383 build on the requirements of TR-101/156/167/301.

- 2. **Requirements (or information models) that are captured in standards documents published by other SDOs and referenced from a Broadband Forum Technical Report, for which the other SDO is not developing a YANG model**
+ 2. **Requirements (or information models) that are captured in standards documents published by other SDOs and referenced from a Broadband Forum Technical Report, for which the other SDO is not developing a YANG model**:
 In this case, the BBF YANG data model should reference the applicable standard and be able to meet the requirement(s) from that document.
-For example, the TR-355 G.fast YANG model contains attributes defined in ITU-T Recommendation G.997.2
+For example, the TR-355 G.fast YANG model contains attributes defined in ITU-T Recommendation G.997.2.

- 3. **A model requirement which is not formulated in a Broadband Forum Technical Report or a standard published by another SDO**
+ 3. **A model requirement which is not formulated in a Broadband Forum Technical Report or a standard published by another SDO**:
 In this case, the following guidelines apply:

     1. First, the requirement must be formulated based on inputs brought forward to the BBF (i.e. a contribution explaining the need for the requirement).

     2. There must be consensus among the participants in the Work Area/Project Stream to move forward with this requirement.

-    3. It is desirable, but not mandatory for the requirements to be captured in a BBF TR.
-But that should not hold up putting the requirement in the YANG model.
-In other words, if the Work Area agrees that something should be added in a BBF YANG model, then we do not need to wait until the requirement is captured in a TR.
+    3. It is desirable, but not mandatory, for the requirements to be captured in a BBF Technical Report.
+However, that should not hold up putting the requirement in the YANG model.
+In other words, if the Work Area agrees that something should be added in a BBF YANG model, then we do not need to wait until the requirement is captured in a Technical Report.

-    4. The new requirement must not break existing BBF TRs.
+    4. The new requirement must not break existing BBF Technical Reports.

     5. The new requirement must be reviewed by any Work Area(s) or Project Stream(s) for which it is clearly applicable (e.g., a PON related requirement is to be reviewed by the FAN WA).